CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Errors.md

-Error responses from the API generally use standard HTTP status codes.
+The error responses from the API generally use standard HTTP status codes.
 Some examples:

 **Response Code**|**Description**
  :-------------: |:-------------: